L2RW+: A Comprehensive Benchmark Towards Privacy-Preserved Visible-Infrared Person Re-Identification

-\textbf{SYSU-MM01} contains 44,754 images of 491 identities captured by 4 visible and 2 infrared cameras, including 29,033 visible images and 15,715 infrared images. \textbf{RegDB} contains 412 identities collected by 1 visible and 1 infrared camera.
-Each identity has 10 visible and 10 infrared images. \textbf{LLCM} contains 46,767 images of 1,064 identities captured by 9 visible and infrared cameras, with the training and testing sets split at an approximate ratio of 2:1. \textbf{HITSZ-VCM} \cite{vcm} contain 927 identities captured by six cameras.
+\textbf{SYSU-MM01} \cite{SYSU} contains 44,754 images of 491 identities captured by four visible and two infrared cameras, including 29,033 visible images and 15,715 infrared images. \textbf{RegDB} \cite{RegDB} contains 412 identities collected by one visible and one infrared camera.
+Each identity has 10 visible and 10 infrared images. \textbf{LLCM} \cite{DEEN} contains 46,767 images of 1,064 identities captured by 9 visible and infrared cameras, with the training and testing sets split at an approximate ratio of 2:1. \textbf{HITSZ-VCM} \cite{vcm} contain 927 identities captured by six cameras.
 Every 24 consecutive images in a video are regarded as a tracklet for a person during the same period.
 There are 251,452 visible images and 211,807 infrared images in total, which can be divided into 11,785 and 10,078 tracklets, respectively.
 500 identities are used as the training set, and the remaining 427 identities are used as the testing set. \textbf{BUPTCampus} \cite{bupt} contains 3,080 identities and 16,826 video tracklets, divided into 1,074 identities for primary learning, 930 for auxiliary learning, and 1,076 for testing.
 In our experiments, we exclude the auxiliary identities.

-\textbf{Evaluation Protocols.} Following existing VI-ReID settings \cite{DEEN}, we adopt the rank-\textit{k} matching accuracy, mean Average Precision (mAP), and mean Inverse Negative Precision (mINP) \cite{AGW} as evaluation metrics.
-The protocol in terms of CI is defined in Sec.~\ref{sec:3.2}, and the protocols of EI and ES are defined in Sec.~\ref{sec:3.3}.
-Following \cite{AGW,CAJ,DEEN,DNS,SYSU}, all datasets are used in infrared-to-visible mode for clarity, where infrared images serve as the query set, and visible images as the gallery. \textit{All the reported results are repeated ten times for a fair comparison.}
+\textbf{Evaluation Metrics.} Following existing VI-ReID settings \cite{DEEN}, we adopt the rank-\textit{k} matching accuracy, mean Average Precision (mAP), and mean Inverse Negative Precision (mINP) \cite{AGW} as evaluation metrics.
+The protocols in terms of CI, EI, and ES are defined in Sec.~\ref{sec:3.2}.
+Following \cite{AGW,CAJ,DEEN,DNS,SYSU,vcm,bupt}, all datasets are used in infrared-to-visible mode for clarity, where infrared images serve as the query set, and visible images as the gallery.